jeyabalajis/aws-certified-sa-pro-notes/docs/security/waf.md

 WAF provides additional protection against web attacks using the criteria you specify.

+> If you have a requirement to filter all inbound requests _for common vulnerability attacks_ in your web app (layer 7), WAF is a good choice for the same.

 ## Criteria

 - IP addresses that requests originate from.